 As this topic seems to be intimidating for many photographers, I wrote this quick guide about basic SEO tips for newbies.
 Still, it will be useful for those experienced in Internet technology, as some SEO trends may change from time to time.

-SEO Trends Every Photographer Needs to Know for 2014
+SEO Trends Every Photographer Needs to Know

 SEO is what you do to make Google fall in love with your photo website!

 Search Engine Optimization or SEO is a technique that helps search engines find and rank your website within the organic search results.
 The higher your site’s rank in results, the more people will come to your site.
 This turns into an opportunity for you to convert prospective clients into real ones and make them buy the products and services you sell.
-Let’s take a closer look at the SEO tends for 2014.
+Let’s take a closer look at the SEO trends.

 - These days, an SEO-optimized website is defined by three elements: its links, content and social media.
 Content is a king, and it must be high-quality and focused on specific needs of your audience.
 Social media shares and likes show Google that your content is really useful and deserves spreading across the world.
 And links prove that your site is really trustworthy.

-- Content marketing was the trend of 2013 and it’s here to stay.
+- Content marketing was the trend and it’s here to stay.
 It’s no longer enough to have SEO strategy.
 You should focus on providing high-quality content to your clients, built on keywords and competition research.

 - Guest blogging is a great way to build links and brand authority.
 Guest blogging means not just putting content to some other relevant website to get a backlink.
 It means providing excellent content to build your reputation and audience.
 There are a lot more reasons to do guest posting: These involve community, branding, exposure, increased reach and many more.
 They existed way before Google, and they won’t vanish in future.
 (Hey, guest authors!
 We’re waiting for you here on Photodoto!
 Don’t hesitate to write a cool photography post for us ;) )